-I don’t think there were.
+I don’t think there were any.
 It is more a matter of having a match between your personality type and the startup culture.
 The whole point of a small structure is that you are led to deal with a lot of different topics in a fast paced process that has started before your arrival and will continue beyond.
-The Ponicode solution has changed so much over the course of my 6 month internship and it was absolutely fascinating to be part of this creative process and see how decisions made on a monday are put into action on tuesday and bring visible changes by friday.
+The Ponicode solution has changed so much over the course of my 6 month internship and it was absolutely fascinating to be part of this creative process and see how decisions made on a Monday are put into action on Tuesday and bring visible changes by Friday.
 That start up DNA was the number one positive aspect of working at Ponicode against working in a big company.

-I will have to admit that for me the confinement due to the covid-19 pandemic was a big downside too.
-I came to Ponicode and I had to work remotely only 3 weeks after I began.
+I will have to admit that for me the confinement due to the COVID-19 pandemic was a big downside too.
+I came to CircleCI and I had to work remotely only 3 weeks after I began.
 The perks of togetherness were lost, the more informal times where we can discuss and create some bonds were more difficult to create…

 What did you learn at Ponicode that you couldn’t have learnt at university?